Alemi7523/Alemi7523.github.io/index.md

 | Shiinotic            | 5     | **Hatenna**          | 4     |                      |       |
 | **Hatenna**          | 4     |                      |       |                      |       |

-Nore that the numbers don’t match 100% but that is how it is coded.
+Note that the numbers don’t match 100% but that is how it is coded.

 | **Water** | **%** | **Old Rod** | **%** | **Good Rod** | **%** |
 |-----------|-------|-------------|-------|--------------|-------|